jlumbroso/imslp/README.md

 - **IMSLP API.** For convenience, the IMSLP built some *ad-hoc* scripts that can be used to get a list of people and a list of works, in a variety of different formats, including JSON.

+It also uses scraping to collect additional information (such as the number of pages in a score, the number of times a score was downloaded, or the user-provided ratings).

 ### Some quirks of IMSLP

 While fortunately, as mentioned, IMSLP uses a widely used open-source Wiki platform, MediaWiki, it has a